syncfusion-content/javascript-docs/js/api/ejDatePicker.md

-HighlightSection used to highlight current month, week, workdays.
+HighlightSection is used to highlight current month, week, workdays.
 See <a href="global.html#HighlightSection">HighlightSection</a>